A Pretty Penny

 ‘You ok?’ asked Elle, who was sat behind the reception desk.

 ‘Yeah, good, good,’ I replied, snapping out of my trance.
-‘Tell Serena i’ll be waiting for her downstairs.’
+‘Tell Serena I’ll be waiting for her downstairs.’

 Downstairs, I stood outside 48 Beauchamp Place smoking a cigarette to calm my nerves.
 I’d been smoking a lot recently.

 But as it turns out I needn’t have worried.
 The call began with J.B apologising.
 He said the incident at the hotel was the last straw in a long series of events that had forced him to reevaluate his life choices and finally seek help.
 He checked into the Cirque Lodge that same week.
 Jimmy accepted his apology and the events of that night faded away to make room for conversation about the film.
 Jimmy listened carefully as J.B walked us through the technicalities of getting a film made and the difficulties of financing non-tent pole projects.
 Jimmy then made an announcement.
+He said that he would invest five million of the blackmail money into the project.
+Like J.B, he too had been re-evaluating his life, and after years of illegitimate enterprise, he wanted to go legit.
+Jimmy’s partner had recently given birth to a baby girl, his first child, and it had changed his perspective on the future.